 Letter of Recommendation

 In addition, your faculty research advisor must separately submit a supporting letter of recommendation on your behalf.
-It is your responsibility that this letter be submitted to CURF no later than 4:00pm on October 24, 2014.
+It is your responsibility that this letter be submitted to CURF no later than midnight on March 14, 2016.
 In this letter, your faculty advisor should discuss the feasibility of the project and the adequacy of your preparation to undertake it.
 The letter should make clear the nature and extent of your contribution in formulating and carrying out the project.